DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 }
 ```

 In this example we first see a schema for a `human`.
-A `human` has 2 required fields (`name` and `first-words`) and an optional field (`age`).
-The `first-words` fields has a default value of "Hello World" in case it is missing in a model.
-The `age` field in turn is one of two options: `biblical` (an integer from 1 to 1000) or `modern` (an integer from 1 to 100).
-What follows after the schema is a `human` model conforming to the above schema (a human named "Adam", using the default value for `first-words`, with a biblical age of 930).
+A `human` has two required fields (`name` and `first-words`) and an optional field (`age`).
+The `first-words` field has a default value of "Hello World" in case it is missing in a model.
+The `age` field in turn can be one of two options: `biblical` (any integer from one to 1000) or `modern` (any integer from one to 100).
+What follows after the schema is a `human` model conforming to the above schema (a human named "Adam," using the default value for `first-words`, with a biblical age of 930).

 ### LDAP Data Interchange Format (LDIF)
 Even though LDAP uses ASN.1 internally, and ASN.1 can be represented as text, there is a different textual representation for LDAP information called [LDAP Data Interchange Format (LDIF)](https://tools.ietf.org/html/rfc2849).
 Here's a sample: